 - Choose All Financial Data to convert your entire file.
 If you want to start fresh, choose All financial data without transactions, which will bring over balances but not the history.
 You can always refer to your old QBES file if needed.

-- You can now cancel your QBO trial subscription…although you may want to poke around.
+- Once you’re done, don’t forget cancel your QBO trial subscription…although you may want to poke around.
 A lot of people love QBO more than Desktop.

 - Once the import has finished, you will want to restore your browser to its default setting.
 Do this by opening up Internet Explorer and following these steps: